See my résumé

 A rich topic, which can serve as an introduction to sequences and series, and is prerequisite to the study of dynamical systems and chaos.

-Sample lessons on linear functions, equations and inequalities, quadratics, polynomials, exponential functions, logarithms, square roots, absolute value.
+Lessons on linear functions, equations and inequalities, quadratics, polynomials, exponential functions, logarithms, square roots, absolute value.

 Introduction to Abstract Algebra